RpicmsTeam/Linux_client/README.md

-# ubuntu_client
+# RPICMS Linux Client
-An RPICMS Client for Ubuntu
+An RPICMS Client for Linux(Ubuntu)